jyoti4293/Data-Science-Portfolio/README.md

 - 1.6 Model Tuning, Bagging (Random Forest for Bagging), and Boosting
 - 1.7 Performance Metrics: Check the performance of Predictions on Train and Test sets using Accuracy, Confusion Matrix
 ##### Inferences:
 - 1.8 Based on these predictions, what are the insights?

+* ### Pull Data From API [Source Code](https://github.com/jyoti4293/Data-Science-Portfolio/blob/main/Pull%20data%20from%20an%20API%20using%20requests.ipynb)